jestjs/jest/docs/Configuration.md

 Default: `@jest/test-sequencer`

-This option allows you to use a custom sequencer instead of Jest's default test runner.
+This option allows you to use a custom sequencer instead of Jest's default.

-You need to export a sequencer class and set path in the config

-example:
+Example:

 Sort test path alphabetically